Models

 Llama 3.1 is a new state-of-the-art model from Meta available in 8B, 70B and 405B parameter sizes.

-GenAI4Science supports 8B (default model) and 70B from Llama 3.1 family.
+GenAI4Science supports 8B (default model) from Llama 3.1 family.

 The upgraded versions of the 8B and 70B models are multilingual and have a significantly longer context length of 128K, state-of-the-art tool use, and overall stronger reasoning capabilities.
 This enables Meta’s latest models to support advanced use cases, such as long-form text summarization, multilingual conversational agents, and coding assistants.